RickdeJager/stegseek/README.md

 ### Linux

-On Ubuntu and other Debian-based systems, you can use the provided `.deb` package for installation:
+On recent Ubuntu and other Debian-based systems, you can use the provided `.deb` package for installation:

 1. Download the latest [Stegseek release](https://github.com/RickdeJager/stegseek/releases)
 1. Install the `.deb` file using `sudo apt install ./stegseek_0.6-1.deb`